Course

 The sessions give emphasis to individual intellectual and creative development and collaborative group work, alike.
 Teaching is shared between Ensemble members and visiting international speakers drawn from multiple disciplines.
 The seminar is designed to broach the full range of enquiry that characterises the Environmental Humanities.

 As the year progresses, scholars will find that their teaching reflects the need to encourage greater freedom and experiment, both within and between disciplines.
 This is in line with the New School’s principle of the student as co-producer, with a stress upon exploratory process rather than designated outcomes.
+The Topics page indicates the range of C-CS themes for which classes might be offered during the teaching year.

 Project Supervisions

-The supervision takes the form of an hour-long meeting in which a supervisor discusses a critical essay or piece of creative work that students have recently prepared in relation to an overall project.
+The supervision takes the form of an hour-long, on-line meeting in which a supervisor discusses a critical essay or piece of creative work that students have recently prepared in relation to an overall project.
 This could be an exploratory, even raw piece, which might then be further developed, qualified or challenged.
+The undertaking might also extend to fieldwork alongside communities under social and ecological stress in the UK or abroad.
+The example of the Institute of Ecotechnics, the October Gallery's umbrella organisation, stands as an immediate precedent with all kinds of possibilities to be charted.

 Gatherings intensify in their frequency after the Christmas holiday and are arranged independently by the supervisor and the scholars.
 The approach is informal, open and conversational without being casual.

-Project-work now takes on an expressly collaborative orientation through the fostering of concerted small-group gatherings around shared interests.
-These will be steadily shaped into multi-disciplinary narratives - integrated acts of critical-creative making and performance - for wider distribution, presented in the first instance at the end of the academic year and published on a dedicated space on our website.
+The ensuing work is steadily shaped into multi-disciplinary narratives - integrated acts of critical-creative making and performance - for wider distribution, presented in the first instance at the end of the academic year and published on a dedicated space on our website.

 ____________________________